Embassy of Germany, Lima: 20th century

 Former German embassy located at Arequipa Avenue.

-Former East German embassy located at Salaverry Avenue.
+Former East German trade office located at Salaverry Avenue.

 Relations between Peru and Germany remained stable until World War I, with Germany maintaining a legation at the Quinta Heeren of Barrios Altos.
 The now poor relations culminated in the Peruvian government severing its relations with both Germany and Austria-Hungary in 1917.
 As a result, the countries' legations closed, with the Spanish Embassy now in charge of protecting German interests in Peru.
 Relations were reestablished with the Weimar Republic on May 28, 1920.

 As a result of German declaration of war against the United States, Peru severed its relations with Germany on January 24, 1942, notifying then German ambassador Willy Noebel via a letter.
 On the same day, Noebel requested his safe passage out of the country, notifying the Peruvian government that the Spanish Embassy would again be in charge of protecting German interests in Peru.
 Prior to the rupture of relations, the consul's residence was located at the Ferrán Building, located at Progress Avenue, from where pro-German activities were organised, with local Peruvians also participating.

 After the Second World War, relations were reestablished on January 31, 1951, with the Federal Republic of Germany, who opened a consulate in Lima on September 4, 1952, that was elevated to embassy level in 1953.
+Following a series of different locations, it acquired a location at 4202-4210 Arequipa Avenue in 1967.

 After the 1968 Peruvian coup d'état and the establishment of Juan Velasco Alvarado's Revolutionary Government, relations with the German Democratic Republic were also established on December 28, 1972.
-A diplomatic mission, located in Salaverry Avenue, was opened in Lima, also accredited to Bolivia.
-It closed after German reunification in 1990.
+A diplomatic mission, located in Javier Prado Avenue, was opened in Lima, also accredited to Bolivia.
+A trade office also operated at Salaverry Avenue.
+The mission ceased to exist following German reunification in 1990.

 During the internal conflict in Peru, like other embassies, the German embassy was targeted at least twice, as an attempt was made on a Civil Guard that was guarding it on September 16, 1984; and the embassy was affected by a series of embassy bombings that took place on February 21, 1986, and also targeted the Chinese, Spain, Romanian, Japan, Chilean and Argentine embassies.
 The German ambassador's residence was also targeted in an unsuccessful arson attack on September 2, 1983.

-The embassy moved from its address at 4210 Arequipa Ave. to the Alto Caral building in November 2013.
+In July 2002, the embassy inaugurated its consular building, adjacent to the chancery.
+The embassy moved from its long-standing address to the Alto Caral building in November 2013.